CodeMaxx/CodeMaxx.github.io/_posts/2017-05-03-printing-emojis-on-terminal.md

 Lots of searching on stackoverflow led to me various pages with no reliable platform-independent solution.
 Finally, with some help from my friend [Manish](http://manishearth.github.io/), I figured it out.

 It is actually really easy...if you know how [Unicode](http://unicode.org/standard/WhatIsUnicode.html) works.
-I'll not go into the details of various character encoding, since I myself am a noob at it, but simply show you various C and C++ ways for accomplishing the task at hand.
+I'll not go into the details of various character encoding(since I myself am a noob at it :stuck_out_tongue_winking_eye:), but simply show you various C and C++ ways for accomplishing the task at hand.

 ## Code